andydurette/opentable-redux/README.md

      **had to do this?**

      ```
-     A. I would track it by looking at the network panel looking if files aren't loading if there is delays.
+     A. I would use the network panel, checking if files aren't loading if there is delays.
      ```

 4. **How would you improve the API that you just used?**

-       A. The image files seem to be all just a single grey image for having proper images would be my first thought however on implementation I would really like a cuisine type option.
+       A. I would really like a cuisine type option added.

 5. **Please describe yourself using JSON.**